 Olive oil has more “good fat,” monounsaturated and polyunsaturated fats.
 For example, 1 tablespoon of olive oil contains 11 grams (gm) of monounsaturated fat and 1 gm of polyunsaturated fat.
-In comparison, a tablespoon of coconut oil contains 0.1 gm of monounsaturated fat and 0.25 gm of polyunsaturated fat.
+In comparison, one tablespoon 0.1 gm of monounsaturated fat and 0.25 gm of polyunsaturated fat.
 In a quick analysis, olive oil has 5 to 10 times the amount of good fat we need to consume.

 Olive oil has less saturated fat.
 Saturated fat, particularly from animal products, can increase our bad cholesterol (LDL), and increase risk of developing atherosclerotic plaques and coronary artery disease.